 The conference center houses two auditoriums, an international center and offices.
-An apartment for George and Barbara Bush when they visit is also there.
+It included an apartment for George and Barbara Bush when they visited.

 The George Bush School of Government and Public Service was officially announced in 1995.
-Part of the draw for the former president had been the prospect for academic collaboration.
+Part of the draw for the former president was the prospect for academic collaboration.
 The school within the College of Liberal Arts’ umbrella focuses on “educating principled leaders, conducting research” and giving back to the community, according to the Bush School’s website.
-Bush’s dedication to public service is noted throughout his life and inspires the curriculum.
+Bush’s dedication to public service inspired the curriculum.
 Courses are taught to promote public service.

 The fundraising goal was met eight months ahead of schedule.
 Countries including Japan, Sudan and Kuwait all contributed more than $1 million each.
 Fundraisers said it was a testament to Bush’s life.